hm-lang/core/proposals/README.md

     * `"My String Interpolation is ${X, Y: Z}"` to add `{X: *value-of-X*, Y: *value-of-Z*}` to the string.
     * `A {x(), y()}` to call `A x()` then `A y()` via [sequence building](#sequence-building) and return them in an object with fields `X` and `Y`, i.e., `{X: A x(), Y: A y()}`.
-    * For generic/template classes, e.g., classes like `array{N: count, type}` for a fixed array of size `N` with elements of type `type`, or `store{id: str, value: int}` to create a map/dictionary of strings mapped to integers.
 * `~` to declare a template type, e.g., `array~t` to indicate an array with a new generic type `t`, or `myGenericFunction(Value: ~u): u` to define a function that takes a generic type `u` and returns it.
     See [generic/template classes](#generictemplate-classes) and